Premier Rewards Gold Card from American Express Review

 HOW IT COMPARES

-Chase Sapphire Preferred: This is a competitive card in terms of rewards.
-It comes with a higher spending threshold for getting the signup bonus (you have to spend $4,000 in the first 3 months to earn 50,000 bonus points), but it has a lower annual fee.
-The $95 annual fee, waived for the first year, is easy to recoup if you use the Sapphire Preferred often to earn 2x points on travel and dining at restaurants and 1 point per dollar for other purchases.
+This is a competitive card in terms of rewards.
+It comes with a higher spending threshold for getting the signup bonus, but it has a lower annual fee.
+The annual fee (introductory annual fee of $0 the first year, then $95) is easy to recoup if you use the Sapphire Preferred often to earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.

 |Annual Fee||Introductory annual fee of $0 for the first year, then $195||Introductory Annual Fee of $0 the first year, then $95|